 This sounds scary, but before getting into it we want to emphasize that childhood cancers are for the most part incredibly rare!
 That said, a number of studies have found an association between assisted reproductive technologies and the development of childhood cancers, particularly leukemias2.
 This could be due to the fact that IVF children are more likely to have perinatal complications such as preterm birth, low birth weight, respiratory issues at birth, and low Apgar scores.
 These perinatal complications on their own are risk factors for cancer in children and young adults2.
 We’re unsure at this time if the IVF process itself predisposes a child to cancer, or if the perinatal complications and/or inheritance of genetic abnormalities are to blame.
 More research into this area is desperately needed!

 Finally some good news!
-There have been no significant behavioural differences found between children born from IVF, ICSI, and natural conception9.
+There have been no significant behavioral differences found between children born from IVF, ICSI, and natural conception9.
 All three groups tend to perform equally well in areas of communication, self-dependence, work skills, socialization, and self-management9.
 There is one caveat to this: due to the increased risk of epigenetic disease, the prevalence of autism spectrum disorders is higher in children born from ICSI9.
 More research into assisted reproductive technologies and autism spectrum disorders is also needed.

 IVF Risks: A Final Word

 Now you that you have all the information, you can make a fully informed choice that is best for yourself and your family.
 Keep in mind that despite IVF risks, assisted reproductive technologies are making massive advancements as the need for fertility interventions increase.
 Reproductive Endocrinologists fully understand IVF risks and customize treatment protocols to each patient to ensure safety accordingly.